shawnoster/whiskeyandcode/content/posts/windows-phone-toolkit-september-2012-release.md

 ---
-title: Windows Phone Toolkit - September 2012 Release
+title: "Windows Phone Toolkit - September 2012 Release"
-date: 2012-10-15T01:47:49Z
+date: "2012-10-15"
 categories:
 - Windows Phone
-draft: true
+draft: false
 ---

 A few astute people ([@Patric68](http://twitter.com/Patric68),&nbsp; [@scottisafool](http://twitter.com/scottisafool)) have noticed that we pushed out the [September 2012 release of the Windows Phone Toolkit](http://silverlight.codeplex.com/releases/view/94435).&nbsp; This was a soft launch, quietly pushed out because we've been going like crazy with bug fixes, prepping for [Build](http://www.buildwindows.com/) and doing a whole host of things and I really wanted to get a build out that had the latest fixes and improvements without blocking on all the paperwork.
 That's agile baby!